This post may contain affiliate links and we will earn a commission if you purchase through those links. Thank you for supporting us!

 • Don’t Over-Cook: Since the ham is already fully cooked, you don’t need to roast it for too long.
 Bake it until just heated through, until the thermometer reads 140°F.

-• Cover With Foil: Cover the ham with foil while it bakes to lock in moisture.
+• Cover with Foil: Cover the ham with foil while it bakes to lock in moisture.
 Remove the foil during the last 5-10 minutes for a caramelized finish, but don’t leave it uncovered too long or it may dry out.

 • Storage: Store leftovers in an airtight container in the refrigerator for 3-4 days.
 Or, you can freeze slices in a freezer-safe bag for up to 2 months.